jgcfyidev/jgcfyi/content/3-Limits.md

 The consequences of our economic relationships aren't only pushed out of sight but also veiled in assumptions about a future we never bother to imagine arriving.
-We do this every day by applying synthetic fertilizers despite their deterioration of the soil, or by using fossil fuels despite the near-term inevitability of their exhaustion.
+We do this every day by applying synthetic fertilizers despite their deterioration of the soil or by using fossil fuels despite the near-term inevitability of their exhaustion.
 These precarious trajectories are often explained away because of assumptions about future